 Henry Fielding Dickens

-Henry was the eighth child born to the Dickens.
+Henry, known sometimes as Harry, was the eighth child born to the Dickens.
 He is often cited as the most successful of the ten.
-He spent his life as a sportsman and was knighted in 1922.
+He spent his life as a sportsman and was appointed a Knight Bachelor in 1922.
 He worked as a barrister and Common Serjeant of London.
 He outlived the rest of the Dickens children, dying in 1933.

 Dora Annie Dickens

 The ninth child born to the Dickens.
-She was named for “Dora” from David Copperfield.
+She was named for “Dora” from the novel David Copperfield.
 She sadly passed away as an infant.

 Edward Bulwer Lytton Dickens